MCG-NJU/MMN/README.md

 ### Citation

 If you find our code useful, please generously cite our paper.
-(AAAI version bibtex will be updated later)

 ```
-@article{DBLP:journals/corr/abs-2109-04872,
+@inproceedings{DBLP:conf/aaai/00010WLW22,
   author    = {Zhenzhi Wang and
                Limin Wang and
                Tao Wu and